YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 * ***Variables*** hold pieces of information relating to the state of the game that may change depending on events happening in the game.
 For example, if a player picks up sticks the number of sticks can be stored in a variable called '$sticks_collected'
 > ***Note*** Variable names ***MUST*** always start with the $ character otherwise Yarn Spinner will freak the crap out.

-### Initial Dialogue Setup
+## First Dialogue File
-First off, we'll create a background scene.
-Because our Complex Example is set inside a space ship, we''ll give the name of the node 'Ship'.
+First off, we'll create an initial scene.
+Because our Complex Example is set inside a space ship, we'll give the name of the node 'Ship'.
 We'll give this node some initial Dialogue.
 ```
 Ship: Hey, friend.
 Player: Hi, Ship.